 5. Wellness impacts the home

-The American Society of Interior Designers reports that “health and wellness” is one of the top interior design trends for 2022.
+The American Society of Interior Designers reported that “health and wellness” was one of the top interior design trends for 2022.
 Spaces that promote good health and mental wellness are incredibly popular among clients, they say.